NOCA Student / Instructor Handbook

 - We generally give ONE “freebie” on someone's first late cancel.
 This does not apply to no-shows.
 This is done solely at management's discretion on a case-by-case basis.

 - Since the unlimited subscription does not provide the same built-in incentive as class packages to avoid cancellations, you MUST keep your late cancel rate under 15% in order to maintain an unlimited subscription.
 If your late cancel rate is over 15%, you'll receive a warning by email.
-30 days after this, if your late cancel rate is still over 15%, your unlimited subscription will be canceled.
+30 days after this, if your late cancel rate is still over 15%, your unlimited subscription may be canceled.
 You will be allowed to finish out the remainder of your current payment period that you've already paid for, but will not be able to renew.
 After that point, you'll need to switch to class packages.

 - If your cancel rate is high, we are less likely to consider you for performances, showcases, or teacher training.
 For these things, we want to know that you're reliable.

-- We are less likely to have any leniency on late cancel policies if your late cancel rate is high.
+- We are less likely to have leniency on late cancel policies if your late cancel rate is high.

 - Other registration policies:

-- Class packages can be transferred only if they are “intact”, meaning no class credits in the package have been used, and the entire package is being transferred in full.
+- Class packages can be transferred only if they are “intact”, meaning no class credits in the package have been used and the entire package is being transferred in full.

 - Multiple students cannot share a class package or subscription.
 This includes siblings and family members.